 BCom students can apply to:

-- Schools with Desatuels Faculty of Management Agreements: Bilateral Exchange Partners
+- Schools with Desautels Faculty of Management Agreements: Mangement Direct Bilateral Schools

 - University Wide Agreements (General)

 INTERNATIONAL WEEK 2017 (NOVEMBER 6th TO NOVEMBER 10th)